 What the Life Insurance Underwriters Will Want to Know About You

 Applying for life insurance coverage will require that you fully complete an application for coverage.
 These applications may differ slightly from one insurance carrier to another.
-However, overall, the application for coverage will ask you for information regarding yourself, as well as about your general health, such as your:
+However, overall, the application for coverage will ask you for information regarding yourself, in addition, to taking a medical examination.

 Because of your sarcoidosis, you will also likely be asked additional, more in-depth questions by the insurance underwriters.
-This is also so that they can obtain more clear information regarding your condition, as well as how you are controlling and / or managing it.
-Therefore, you may be asked to answer questions such as some or all of the following:
+This is also so that they can obtain more clear information regarding your condition, as well as how you are controlling and/or managing it.
+These are examples of questions you might be asked:

 - Within the past 6 months, have you experienced any symptoms of your sarcoidosis condition?
 This question will also help the insurance underwriters in determining the severity of your sarcoidosis condition.
 Oftentimes, this will also be dependent upon the actual organs or bodily area that is or was affected by the disease.